-SQL NCHAR, NVARCHAR2, and NCLOB datatypes have been redefined to support Unicode data only.
-You can use either the UTF8 or the AL 16UTF16 character set.
+SQL NCHAR, NVARCHAR2, and NCLOB datatypes support Unicode data only.
+You can use either the UTF8 or the AL16UTF16 character set.
 The default is AL16UTF16.

 Summary of Supported Datatypes

 Table 2-6 lists the datatypes that are supported for different encoding schemes.